developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Action Add Mapping Behavior Type Send Intent MIME Type
 Used to specify a Multipurpose Internet Mail Extensions (MIME) type to use when processing the intent data and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Data URI** is specified.

-Normally the type would be inferred from the data itself.
+Normally the type is inferred from the data itself.
 Setting a MIME type explicitly, by using this Managed Configuration disables automatic type detection and and forces handling according to the specified type.

 ### Action Add Mapping Behavior Type Send Intent Extra Name
 Used to specify the name of a single extra named string value to be attached to the intent to be sent.